varunchaudharycs/varunchaudharycs.github.io/README.md

 ## Welcome to my website

-I am Master's student in Computer Science at Arizona State University.
+I am a Master's student in Computer Science at Arizona State University.
 My brain is occupied mostly by intelligent and distributed systems.
 Additionally, I love to talk about explanable AI.

 !.[The Sun Devil Life](https://photos.app.goo.gl/kZZTVVYHYVUzWrbNA)